thesheff17/golangexamples/README.md

 	/*

 		example of comments spanning multiple lines.
-		this starts with a forward slach and a star. once you are done you can stop comments using * forward slash
+		this starts with a forward slash and a *. once you are done you can stop comments using * forward slash

 	*/